-- Upon reconstruction or resurfacing of Lot M1, reconfigure it to increase parking supply by approximately 35 spaces7; and - Incorporate into the municipal parking system the site of the former Fenelon Falls Arena (southeast corner of Bond Street / John Street) to increase parking supply by approximately 70 spaces.
+- Delineate parking along Oak Street, from May Street to the western limit, by adding pavement markings to the north side of the street and signage restricting parking on the other side (the street is too narrow to accommodate parking on both sides); - Delineate parking on both sides of Bond Street, from the eastern limit of the study area to just east of the curved segment, adjacent to Garnet Graham Beach Park, to the west, by adding pavement markings; - Upon reconstruction or resurfacing of Lot M1, reconfigure it to increase parking supply by approximately 35 spaces7; and - Incorporate into the municipal parking system the site of the former Fenelon Falls Arena (southeast corner of Bond Street / John Street) to increase parking supply by approximately 70 spaces.
 Via a long vehicle routing plan and with the support of wayfinding signage, encourage long vehicles (e.g. trucks with boat trailers, buses, recreational vehicles etc.) to park in this lot.

-Altogether, these solutions would be expected to increase parking supply by approximately 105 spaces, focusing the expansion in areas anticipated to otherwise operate beyond effective capacity.
-This should alleviate the anticipated excess demand in the south end of the Core Area.
+Altogether, these solutions would be expected to improve parking distribution and increase parking supply by approximately 105 spaces, focusing the expansion in areas anticipated to otherwise operate beyond effective capacity.
 Complementary to the foregoing are the following recommendations regarding parking demand management and enforcement: